GStreamer/gstreamer/markdown/application-development/advanced/dparams.md

 up to 400%\!

 One final note: the controller subsystem has a built-in live-mode.
-Even though a property has a `GstControlSource` assigned one can set the `GObject` property with `g_object_set()`.
+Even though a property has a `GstControlSource` assigned, one can set the `GObject` property with `g_object_set()`.
 This is highly useful when binding the `GObject` properties to GUI widgets.
 When the user adjusts the value with the widget, one can set the `GObject` property and this remains active until